raykostantchev/rayko_research_group/content/authors/rayko/_index.md

 ---

-Rayko Stantchev was born in Bulgaria.
-He then moved to the United Kingdom at a young age where he went to school and later to the university of Exeter where he obtained a Bachelor's degree in Maths and Physics combined honours in 2013.
+Rayko Stantchev was born in Bulgaria, but he went to school in the United Kingdom and later to the university of Exeter where he obtained a Bachelor's degree in Maths and Physics combined honours in 2013.

 Immediately after, without a Master's degree, in Exeter he started a PhD in experimental physics working with a THz spectrometer and spatial light modulators.
 His PhD focused on the experimental implementation of non-invasive THz imaging using single-element detectors, with the addition of adaptive undersampling techniques.

-Upon completion of his thesis, in 2017, he moved to Hong Kong for a postdoc with the THz group of E. Pickwell-MacPherson in the Chinese university of Hong Kong.
-In 2021, the THz group in Hong Kong completely moved to the UK at the University of Warwick and Rayko was based here until Aug/2022.
-Then he moved to Taiwan to be an assistant professor at the National Sun Yat-sen University where he is currently at, whilst holding an honorary research fellow position at the University of Warwick.
+Upon completion of his thesis, in 2017, he moved to Hong Kong for a postdoc with the THz group of E. Pickwell-MacPherson in CUHK, where he focused on implementing a single-pixel THz camera for in-vivo THz imaging.
+In Sep/2022 he then moved to Taiwan to be an assistant professor at the National Sun Yat-sen University, whilst holding an honorary research fellow position at the University of Warwick.

 {{< spoiler text="Click to view my availability" >}}